 After the random values are added, the resulting string is written to DAT_004089b0

-Knowing where the string is being "written" to DAT_004089b0, we can perform a cross reference on the newly written value.
+, we can perform a cross reference on the newly written value.

 This will inform us where exactly the resulting string is used.

-By double-clicking on DAT_004089b0 in the decompiler window, it will show us the location and any associated references.
+in the decompiler window, it will show us the location and any associated references.
 (In this case there are 3)

-If we click on the first function FUN_004015d0, we will be taken to a new location in the decompiler window.
+, we will be taken to a new location in the decompiler window.

-Within this function, we can see that the DAT_004089b0 (which contains the resulting value from our initial string), is used as the name of a named pipe via CreateNamedPipeA.
+(which contains the resulting value from our initial string), is used as the name of a named pipe via CreateNamedPipeA

-We know that the value is used as the pipe name as it's contained in the first argument passed to CreateNamedPipeA.
+We know that the value is used as the pipe name as it's contained in the first argument passed to CreateNamedPipeA

-We can verify this by googling CreateNamedPipeA and observing the Microsoft documentation.
+We can verify this by googling CreateNamedPipeA

 At this point, we have verified the context of the string and determined that it's a format string.
-The format string is ultimately used to create a named pipe via CreateNamedPipeA.
+The format string is ultimately used to create a named pipe via CreateNamedPipeA

 Pipes are somewhat confusing, but in this context, they're used to transfer the shellcode contained within the file.
 This is something we will cover in a later piece.
 (There are some great blogs already on the topics here and here)